Oudmane/Oudmane/README.md

 ### Hi there 👋

+I'm just a !normal Software Engineer, I'm always curious about how things work and why it works.
+I've being coding since I was 15, I got my first job at 19, When I'm free, I work on side projects or learn new skills, When my brain is like: "brah, can I have a break", I watch Movies/TV Shows, or play games.

 <!--
 **Oudmane/Oudmane** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.